Roger Clemens: Boston Red Sox (1984–1996)

 Facing the California Angels in the 1986 ALCS, Clemens pitched poorly in the opening game, watched the Boston bullpen blow his 3–1 lead in the bottom of the ninth inning of Game 4, and then pitched a strong Game 7 to wrap up the series for Boston.
 The League Championship Series clincher was Clemens's first postseason career victory.
 He did not win his second until 13 years later.
-After a victory in game five, Boston led 3 games to 2 over the New York Mets in the 1986 World Series with Clemens set to start game six at Shea Stadium.
+After a victory in Game 5, Boston led 3–2 over the New York Mets in the 1986 World Series with Clemens set to start game six at Shea Stadium.
 Clemens who was pitching on five days rest started strong by striking out eight while throwing a no-hitter through four innings.
 In the top of eighth and with Boston ahead 3–2, manager John McNamara sent rookie Mike Greenwell to pinch hit for Roger Clemens.
 It was initially said that Clemens was removed from the game due to a blister forming on one of his fingers, but both he and McNamara dispute this.
 Clemens said to Bob Costas on an MLB Network program concerning the 1986 postseason that McNamara decided to pull him despite Clemens wanting to pitch.
 McNamara said to Costas that Clemens "begged out" of the game.
 The Mets rallied and took both game six and seven to win the World Series.